The dates for the 2022-23 UEFA Europa Conference League, Europe's No. 3 club competition, have…

 Sixth-place finishers will also qualify from Spain, Germany, France and Italy.

 Premier League Teams in the Conference League, 2023-24

 In the 2022-23 season, Manchester United won the EFL (or Carabao) Cup, so they would qualify for Conference League.
 But since they also qualified for Champions League by finishing third in the league, their spot goes to the next-highest club in the table that didn’t qualify for Europe.
 In this case, that is Aston Villa.

 So Villa will be in the Conference League, and they will be joined by Liverpool or Brighton, should either of those finish third in their Europa League groups.

 So let’s take a quick stroll through the qualification process for the Conference League.

 A total of 72 teams will start out in the First Qualifying Round; these will be cup winners along with first- and second-place league finishers from countries ranked below 29.
 For reference, here’s a look at those current UEFA coefficients:

 The group stage, then, consists of the qualifying winners plus teams falling out of the Europa League.
-Then there’s a knockout stage, in the usual two-game format, leading to a final on May 25, 2022 in Tirana, Albania.
+Then there’s a knockout stage, in the usual two-game format, leading to a final on May 29, 2024 in a site to be determined.

 Will the UEFA Europa Conference League be on Television?